-The Sony Alpha A6000 and the Sony Cyber-shot DSC-RX1R II are two enthusiast cameras that were announced, respectively, in February 2014 and October 2015.
+The Sony Alpha A6000 and the Sony Cyber-shot DSC-RX1R II are two digital cameras that were announced, respectively, in February 2014 and October 2015.
 The A6000 is a mirrorless interchangeable lens camera, while the RX1R II is a fixed lens compact.
 The cameras are based on an APS-C (A6000) and a full frame (RX1R II) sensor.
 The A6000 has a resolution of 24 megapixels, whereas the RX1R II provides 42.2 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 |24 MP, APS-C Sensor||42.2 MP, Full Frame Sensor|

 |Electronic viewfinder (1440k dots)||Electronic viewfinder (2360k dots)|